gobwas/ws/README.md

 - Zero-copy upgrade
 - No intermediate allocations during I/O
-- Low-level API which allows to build your own packet handling and buffers reuse logic
+- Low-level API which allows to build your own logic of packet handling and buffers reuse
 - High-level wrappers and helpers around API in `wsutil` package, which allow to start fast without digging the protocol internals